duot/ttt/README.md

-# TTT

 To play, run `ruby ttt.rb`

 ## TTTGame class
 Game engine.

-​	Other game logic are delegated to Board, ie, full?, line_formed?, etc
+​	Other game logic are delegated to `Board`, ie, full?, line_formed?, etc

-- takes a new Board
+- takes a new `Board`

-- takes Array of Players ordered by first to move
+- takes Array of `Players` ordered by first to move

 - protects the board from being modified more than once per turn

-- protects board from Players using other symbols
+- protects board from `Players` using other symbols

-- tracks which symbol belongs to which player

 - FIXME last winning move for computer is displayed too rapidly/or skipped